Pricing Strategies For Selling Condos in Vancouver

 List Price is a signal or indication of what a Seller will accept for a property.

-Price levels can have a huge impact on Buyer behaviour.
-An effective pricing strategy is a powerful marketing tool that can allow a Seller to have huge influence over the negotiations on the sale of the property.
+Price levels can have a huge impact on Buyer Behaviour.
+An effective pricing strategy is a powerful marketing tool that can allow a Seller to have a huge influence over the negotiations on the sale of the property.

 What are The Goals in the Sale?

 Most Sellers want to maximize the amount of money they will make from the sale of their condo, but very often this is not the case.
 In deciding how to price a condo, it is very important for the prospective Seller to think closely about what their goals are in the sale of the property.

 - Does the Seller need money from the sale proceeds in 2 weeks or 6 months?

 - Does the Seller need to sell at a certain price or does price not matter as much as other goals?

 - Does the Seller want to sell it to the right group (ie A family who will live in it rather than an investor) or for the right reason (Someone who may preserve the heritage aspects of the suite)?

 Pricing goals and strategies are limited by what the real estate market in Vancouver is doing at the time the property is listed.